klimgeran/xymbassadors/Ultimate_Symbol_Node_Guide.md

 * limitHarvesterCount - max harvesters
 * twitteraccount without @
 * comment: your node's description
-* detailUrl: your node's host
+* detailUrl: URL of the webpage that describes the details of your node or any other webpage.

 2. To get on top of the list as you can see in the picture below, send a transaction from the **node's main symbol account** to the same address.

 NBQTX4-XC7U3C-ZEVJU3-32KMFU-HO4KSR-N665FS-B2A